The Complete Guide to Taking the Bus on Rarotonga

 The Rarotonga buses use the Transportme Passenger app available on Google Play and Apple App Store.
-Once you have downloaded the app and logged in with your Apple ID or Google Account and given the app access to use your location, select “Cook’s Island Bus Passenger Transport Ltd” from the list of operators.
+Once you have downloaded the app, logged in with your Apple ID or Google Account, and given the app access to use your location, select “Cook’s Island Bus Passenger Transport Ltd” from the list of operators.
 You can select the “Anticlockwise” or “Clockwise” route.

 Have a Backup

 However, due to the Transportme Passenger app presenting some bugs at times, combined with the fact that internet and data aren’t exactly cheap in the Cook Islands, we don’t recommend that travellers solely rely on the app to track the bus.
 It’s best to wait at the bus stops on time.

 Rarotonga Bus Etiquette

 Like travelling anywhere new, there are customs to bear in mind when taking the bus on Rarotonga.
 A few bus etiquette tips include:

 - To stop the bus from the roadside, simply stick out your hand and wave to the bus driver to stop